vincenttommi/phase-1-review-conditionals/README.md

 returns `false` and so the assignment of `canDrink` never happens.
 The engine then proceeds to the next `case`, `age >= 18`, which returns `true`, assigning the value `true` to `isAdult` and `canEnlist`.
-Since it encounters no `break` statement, `canVote` is then set to true in the last case statement.
+Since it encounters no `break` statement, `canWork` is then set to true in the last case statement.

 #### `default`